-There are lots and lots (and lots) of critters here, which range from domesticated to downright creepy.
+There are lots and lots (and lots) of critters in Hawaii, which range from domesticated to downright creepy.
 Having already shared with you what the centipedes are like, here is a smattering of other animals we share our days (and nights) with:

 They are everywhere, small, and supremely annoying.
 I swear that sometimes they bite, but apparently they are harmless.
 Within the yurt, it is important to keep any open produce wrapped up or refrigerated, and compost must be tightly sealed to minimize the flies’ presence.
 Still they are ever-present.
 Turn a light on and you’ll shortly find dozens of them flying into the bulb, killing themselves, and falling to the counter or floor below.
 And even as many flies fry themselves (and strangely I don’t feel bad), dozens more are always ready to swarm as soon as you leave the comfort of the light.